 What’s vain about wanting to shield your children and have them see you as they normally do?
 (Having had a mother who was twice bald from chemo, I understand this fear.)

 What’s vain about wanting to control your health privacy?

 None of this is to say that choosing NOT to cold cap or not being able to (cold capping is NOT right for everyone, and we’ll cover that in the podcast) is a sub-par option.
-I have a friend who I think the world of that didn’t cold cap (we were in chemo at the same time), and I see her beauty in all its glory irrespective of a head of hair.
+I have a friend who I think the world of that didn’t cold cap (we were in chemo at the same time), and I see her beauty irrespective of a head of hair.

-But me choosing to cold cap doesn’t singularly make me more vain in wanting to preserve a part of me I’ve known for nearly 47 years… while so much of me was given over to chemo, surgery and radiation.
+But me choosing to cold cap doesn’t singularly make me more vain in wanting to preserve a part of me I’ve known for 40+ years… while so much of me was given over to chemo, surgery and radiation.
 I just wanted to hold onto a little part of me that felt like me.